 Waterfall Development Model

-Waterfall model is one of the earliest models to be designed.
+The waterfall model is one of the earliest models to be designed.
 It is a sequential software development process.
-In waterfall model tasks are executed in a sequential fashion.
+In the waterfall model, tasks are executed sequentially.
 The progress of software development is seen as a sequence of phases like Requirements->Design->Implementation->Testing->Deployment->Maintenance.

 The basic waterfall model is shown below: